SimonMTaye/pongc/NOTES.md

 - Include more debuging lines and print them on scaling, end and stuff
 - DO NOT USE MACRO RETURN VALUES
 - Isolate funky coordinate maths to as little functions and reuse instead.
 Very buggy
+- If scaling is hidden from most functions, remove configurability in favor of fixed ways of moving